XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 --- abstract
 Autonomous System Provider Authorization (ASPA) is very helpful in detecting and mitigating route leaks (valley-free violations) and a majority of forged-origin hijacks.
 This document does an analysis on ASPA-based AS_PATH verification to help people understand its strengths and deficiencies.

-The document can help people deploy ASPA properly and provide some directions of enhancing ASPA.
+The document can help people deploy ASPA properly and provide some potential directions of enhancing ASPA.

 --- middle